huoshengyu/Morpheus/README.md

 1. Plug power cable into power outlet
 2. Plug green control cable into OnRobot gripper
 3. Plug ethernet cable into ethernet adapter (which is also plugged in to the computer and robot control box)
+4. Verify that light on side of gripper turns on.

 Robotiq 2f-85 gripper:
 1. Powered automatically by the robot.
+2. Verify that light on side of gripper turns on.

 <div class="alert alert-block alert-info">
 <b>NOTE:</b> You may need to run ```gello_software/tool_communication.py``` to use the Robotiq gripper with the IRSS (but this should be run automatically by the launch files).